Biostatistics AMP

 Requirements for Admission to Graduate Studies for the Degree of Master of Science

-Students should discuss the possibility of an Accelerated Master's Entry Program in biostatistics with the respective program director as soon as they think they may be interested in this program.
-Students must declare their wish to enter the Accelerated Master’s Entry Program in writing to the statistics program director (it is recommended that this happen before the end of their junior year).
-They would apply to the Graduate College for admission, noting their interest in the Accelerated Master’s Program.
+Students should discuss the possibility of an Accelerated Master's Entry Pathway in biostatistics with the respective program director as soon as they think they may be interested in this program.
+Students must declare their wish to enter the Accelerated Master’s Entry Pathway in writing to the statistics program director (it is recommended that this happen before the end of their junior year).
+They would apply to the Graduate College for admission, noting their interest in the Accelerated Master’s Pathway.
 They can receive concurrent undergraduate and graduate credit for 1 or 2 graduate level courses, once admitted.
 No graduate credit can be counted for statistics courses earned prior to admission to the graduate program.

 Minimum Degree Requirements for the Degree of Master of Science